 KwaZulu-Natal has a number of brick companies and four cement factories.
 Three of these are run by NPC at Simuma, Durban and Newcastle, and the company has a further six sites for concrete and two for aggregate.
 NPC is part of the Intercement group.
 Lafarge has several aggregate quarries and eight Readymix plants around the province.
 The company’s grinding operation in Richards Bay has closed.
 The Dolphin Coast continues to attract high-end investors.
 Seaton, The Bay, in Sheffield Beach Estate, north of Ballito and Simbithi Eco-Estate, distinguishes itself from its neighbours by offering direct access to the beach.

 Collins Residential reported R179-million in sales in two months in late 2020, for the first two parts of the development.
-Owners are expected to take up residence early in 2022.
 Further south, Zimbali is another estate holding its own in terms of value.

 Reasons to invest in Durban

 - Extensive first-world road, rail, sea and air infrastructure;